KIT-IBT/ECGdeli/README.md

-# ECGdeli - ECG delicatessen
+# ECGdeli - ECG delineation algorithms

 ECGdeli is a Matlab toolbox for filtering and processing single or multilead ECGs.